nkdAgility/azure-devops-migration-tools/docs/index.md

-# VSTS Sync Migration Tools Docs
+# Azure DevOps Migration Tools Docs

-VSTS Sync Migration Tools allow you to bulk edit data in Microsoft Team Foundation Server (TFS) and Visual Studio Team Services (VSTS).
+Azure DevOps Migration Tools allow you to bulk edit data in Microsoft Team Foundation Server (TFS) and Azure DevOps Services.
 It has many names depending on what you are trying to achieve.
 You might call it a migration tool, or a bulk update tool, and both are correct.
 It can be used to:

  - Migrate data from TFS to TFS
- - Migrate data from TFS to VSTS
+ - Migrate data from TFS to Azure DevOps Services
- - Migrate data from VSTS to TFS
+ - Migrate data from Azure Devops Services to TFS
- - Bulk update in TFS or VSTS
+ - Bulk update in TFS or Azure DevOps Services

- This is an advanced tool and is not designed to be used by those not intimatly familure with TFS, VSTS, and their API's.
+ This is an advanced tool and is not designed to be used by those not intimatly familure with TFS, Azure DevOps Services, and their API's.

 ## Getting the Tools